RichardDooling/Law_and_Literature/Discussions/Law_and_Storytelling_Discussions.md

 As we discovered,
-Aristotle believed dramatists must depict not merely life but the moral life of a hero.
+Aristotle believed dramatists must depict not merely life, but the moral life of a hero.
 A good story concerns the hero's moral conflict that developed during the story's middle (second act).